Octopus: Embodied Vision-Language Programmer from Environmental Feedback: Octopus: The Embodied Vision-Language Programmer

 Note that $\mathbf{T}_{i}$ denotes the instruction tokens and $\mathbf{T}_{r, < l}$ denotes the response tokens before the current predicted token $t_{l}$.
 During inference, tokens are converted into natural language via the language decoder's text tokenizer.

-In OctoVerse, visual observations are represented by $\textbf{X}_{v}=\{x^{0}_{F}, \ldots, x^{7}_{F}, x^{0}_{B}, x^{1}_{B}\}$, consisting of eight first-person view (FPV) images followed by two bird's-eye view (BEV) images.
-During training, this multi-image input $\textbf{X}_{v}$ is treated as a continuous video frame sequence.
-The rationale behind capturing both FPV and BEV is twofold.
-Firstly, by capturing the FPV, we aim for the agent to mimic human-like processing, assimilating images it directly observes, much like how humans interpret their immediate surroundings.
-Secondly, the BEV is integrated because agents, unlike humans, can tap into alternative camera sources, such as surveillance cameras, granting a more holistic understanding of the environment.
-To obtain the eight FPV images, we capture one image every 45 degrees, ensuring a complete 360-degree perspective of the environment.
+Visual observations $\textbf{X}_{v}=\{x^{0}_{F}, \ldots, x^{7}_{F}, x^{0}_{B}, x^{1}_{B}\}$ consist of 8 first-person view (FPV) images and two bird's-eye view (BEV) images for OctoGibson and OctoGTA.
+OctoMC only takes 4 FPV images.
+The FPV captures the agent's direct observations, while the BEV provides a holistic understanding of the environment.
+The eight FPV images are captured every 45 degrees, ensuring a complete 360-degree perspective.